jfm-data/jfm-data.github.io/_posts/2021-08-08-Ethan-Strauss.md

 categories: basketball
 ---

-TL:DR -- FS1 IMHO, jump below to see reasons why
+**TL:DR -- FS1 IMHO, jump below to see reasons why**

-In mid-July I noticed I haven't read Ethan Strauss in a while, so I had to check if I had missed one of his published articles.
-I love reading about the business side of basketball, and not only does Ethan cover it from interesting angles, but he's also an immensely talented writer.
+In mid-July I noticed I Ethan Strauss stopped publishing articles at The Athletic.
+I missed his writing because I love reading about the business side of basketball, and not only does Ethan cover it from interesting angles, but he's also an immensely talented writer.
 I became a fan after his 2016 exposé on [how Nike had lost Steph Curry to UA](https://www.espn.com/nba/story/_/id/15047018/how-nike-lost-stephen-curry-armour).
 It was an original perspective of how the NBA is the battleground for a proxy war happening between Nike, Adidas, Under Armour and the rest.
-The article framed how the top 1% of players their relationship with their sneaker company was stronger than with their NBA team.
-They are getting more money on longer deals than any team NBA franchise could offer.
+The article framed how the relationships for top 1% of players are much stronger with their sneaker company with their NBA team.
+They are get more money and sign lifetime deals.
 Which raised the question, who are they really working for?
 I might have thought it was a hyperbole on the UA angle while thinking something like what Kevin Durrant said later in 2017: ["ain't no one wants to play in Under Armour"](https://www.businessinsider.com/kevin-durant-slams-under-armour-shoes-2017-8?op=1), except the next time I was getting up shots at the Y, I noticed everyone under 20 was wearing Curry's signature shoes.

 Upon Ethan's unceremonious exit from ESPN in 2017, the WWL [published his last must-read on how Durant signing with the Warriors](http://www.espn.com/espn/feature/story/_/page/presents19256296/golden-state-warriors-steph-curry-stopped-only-kevin-durant) was a UA fever dream come reality.